Genocs/enterprise-containers/README.md

-# Setup Enterprice Kubernetes Cluster
+# Enterprise Kubernetes Cluster Setup

 ![Azure-KEDA](/images/Azure-KEDA.drawio.svg)

 Setup Kubernetes cluster to be production ready isn't a simple and straightforward task.
 It requires to take in consideration many topics.

-In this walkthrough I'm going to implement the steps required to setup the cluster.
+In this walkthrough will be implemented the steps required to setup the cluster.
 This proposal is thought as to be used on Azure, even though most of the options could be reused for any cloud provider like Google Cloud or AWS.

 ## Prerequisites